imanuelr/sch3lp.github.io/_posts/2015-01-22-how-to-run-a-responsibility-process-retrospective.md

 ---
 layout: post
-title: How to run a Responsibility Process™ Retrospective
+title: How to run a The Responsibility Process™ Retrospective
 tags: [responsibility-process, retrospectives, how-to]
 published: true
 ---

-## What is the Responsibility Process?
+## What is The Responsibility Process™?

-[Christopher Avery](http://twitter.com/ChristopherAver) did a bunch of research and eventually came up with his [Responsibility Process](http://www.christopheravery.com/responsibility-process).
+[Christopher Avery](http://twitter.com/ChristopherAver) did a bunch of research and eventually came up with [The Responsibility Process™](http://www.christopheravery.com/responsibility-process).
 Watch [this YouTube video](https://www.youtube.com/watch?v=-T3IZ2ISxag) too.

 In short, it explains how responsibility is not to be considered a trait, something you inherit, but rather something of a state machine, or something that evolves through phases.
 This process as laid out by Christopher, provides you with a framework that eventually allows you to become aware of which state/phase you're in, and act upon it as to achieve the goal of *Responsibility*.

 Getting there means you will be able to answer the inner question "What do I really want?".

 Through practice, I found this Process to be extremely powerful.
 An effect which its simplicity would make you think otherwise.
-If there's one resolution you should fulfill in 2015 it's this one, to use the [Responsibility Process](http://www.christopheravery.com/responsibility-process) and become a better, happier person.
+If there's one resolution you should fulfill in 2015 it's this one, to use [The Responsibility Process™](http://www.christopheravery.com/responsibility-process) and become a better, happier person.

 ## What does it have to do with Retrospectives?

-The [Responsibility Process](http://www.christopheravery.com/responsibility-process) *is* more applicable on a personal level.
+[The Responsibility Process™](http://www.christopheravery.com/responsibility-process) *is* more applicable on a personal level.
 But make no mistake, it's very powerful on a team level as well.
 Providing the answer to the team's question of "What do WE really want?" is generally a difficult endeavor.
-However, with the knowledge of the [Responsibility Process](http://www.christopheravery.com/responsibility-process) in the back of everyones mind, can make it realistically achievable.
+However, with the knowledge of [The Responsibility Process™](http://www.christopheravery.com/responsibility-process) in the back of everyones mind, can make it realistically achievable.

 How do we get this into the back of everyones mind?
 You build a Retrospective around it!

 ### The goal

 To do better in the next [iteration](http://en.wikipedia.org/wiki/Iteration#Project_management), by creating awareness in your team about the *Responsibility* phases.
-And by getting everyone in the team to understand the [Responsibility Process](http://www.christopheravery.com/responsibility-process) framework, thereby creating some sort of hivemind, allowing your team to align itself and make decisions easier.
+And by getting everyone in the team to understand [The Responsibility Process™](http://www.christopheravery.com/responsibility-process) framework, thereby creating some sort of hivemind, allowing your team to align itself and make decisions easier.

 ### What you'll need